Dumbbell Snatch

 Common Mistakes

-• Rounding the lower back during the pull
+• Rounding back

 When to Avoid

-• Acute shoulder injury or instability
+• Acute shoulder injury

 Flexibility Needed

-• Full overhead shoulder flexion
+• Full shoulder overhead flexion

 Build Up First

-• Overhead squat stability (bodyweight)
+• Overhead press stability

 Also known as

-One Arm Dumbbell Snatch, Dumbbell Snatch Press
+DB Snatch, One Arm Dumbbell Snatch, Single Dumbbell Snatch

 Found this helpful?